Mount Isa Murders

 The Mount Isa Murders, also known as the Spear Creek Killings, took place 12 km from the small North Queensland town of Mount Isa at Spear Creek.
 While there have been a number of other murders, the term "Mount Isa Murders" here refers to the Spear Creek Killings.
 This triple murder took place in October 1978 and remained unsolved until an arrest was made in April 2019.

 History of the area

 The Mount Isa area has a history of murders and unsolved crimes.
 Historically, the Mount Isa area was a region of economic and social instability.
 In the 1930s, entrepreneurs seeking economic gain from mining and farming land in the area caused significant social change.
 The introduction of a class structure disrupted the social balance of the area.
 These social structures were a fundamental influence on the type of crimes that were committed.
 During the Depression and World War II, itinerant workers entered the Mount Isa area in large numbers, increasing crime rates significantly.
 Thefts and violent crime greatly increased.
 It was a time of social, political and economic pressure.
 There were tensions between social groups, mining and farming industries, and classes.
-This pressure is no longer so prevalent, but crime rates have remained high.

-From 2012 to 2018, crime rates in North-West Queensland increased from 7,310 offences to 9,842 per annum.
-Violent crime rates in far North Queensland are more than double the Queensland average.
-In the Mount Isa area specifically, crime rates are quadruple the state average.
-This could be explained by the relatively low socioeconomic status and the high unemployment rates of the Mount Isa area.